docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### ENABLE_SPAMASSASSIN_KAM=1

-If SpamAssassin is enabled, KAM can be individually enabled or disabled as well.
-If SpamAssassin is disabled, this environment variable will have no effect.
+[KAM](https://mcgrail.com/template/projects#KAM1) is a 3rd party SpamAssassin ruleset, provided by the McGrail Foundation.
+If SpamAssassin is enabled, KAM can be used in addition to the default ruleset.

-- 0 => KAM will be disabled even when SpamAssassin is enabled
+- **0** => KAM disabled
-- **1** => KAM will be enabled when SpamAssassin is enabled
+- 1 => KAM enabled

 ##### MOVE_SPAM_TO_JUNK